 - To what degree is the drug viewed as the cause of an adverse event?

 - How severe are these risks?

 - What is the longevity of the risk?
 Does risk increase over time?
 Does risk persist after the medication is halted?

 - How certain are we about the information used to characterize risks?

 Assessing the Benefit/Risk Balance

-When the regulatory agency approves a drug for marketing it concludes that the drug's benefits outweigh its risks for the conditions outlined in the product label.
-This conclusion is based on the conclusion that there is a public health benefit from the medication.
+When the regulatory agency approves a drug it concludes that the drug's benefits outweigh its risks for the conditions outlined in the product label and that there is a public health benefit from the medication.
 On its own, this data does not predict whether an individual patient will specifically benefit from a particular medicine.

-When prescribing a medication, a physician must make an individual benefit/risk evaluation, based on a drug's potential to benefit an individual patient outweigh its potential risks.
-Once therapy is initiated, the patient must be monitored to evaluate the benefit/risk balance based on how the drug actually performs for the individual patient.
+When prescribing a medication, a physician makes a benefit/risk evaluation based on the drug's potential benefits outweighing the potential risks.
+Once therapy is initiated, the patient is monitored to evaluate the benefit/risk balance based on how the drug actually performs for the individual patient.

 Even as physicians become experienced at identifying individual patients that will more likely benefit from a specific drug therapy, it is still not always possible to predict whether the drug will have the expected therapeutic benefit or whether side effects will occur in an individual patient.